microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-39-puppet-setup.md

 #### *Option 2 - Create a Custom Marketplace Item for Deployment
 If you are interested in adding a custom marketplace item for Puppet Enterprise, to your Azure Stack Marketplace, then these steps will help.
 I've already made the package for you, so you should just be able to follow these steps, and import it right into your Azure Stack.

 As we saw earlier, when we [added our Ubuntu base image to the Azure Stack marketplace](azurestack-34-marketplace.html), things are much easier when something is packaged for you, so to start things off, pull down the .azpkg file for our Puppet environment, that I've stored on GitHub.
-From yor **MAS-CON01** machine, do the following:
+From your **Azure Stack Development Kit Host** machine, do the following:

 - [Download Puppet Enterprise Package](https://github.com/Microsoft/PartsUnlimitedMRP/raw/master/deploy/azurestack/instances/puppet_standalone/Puppet.PuppetEnterprise.1.0.0.azpkg?raw=true)